Henshen1112/Final-Year-Project/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
-This repository contains a Genetic Algorithm implementation developed as part of a university project.
+This repository contains a Genetic Algorithm implementation developed as part of a university final year project.
 Genetic Algorithms (GAs) are optimization techniques inspired by the process of natural selection.
 This project aims to demonstrate how GAs can be applied to solve complex optimization problems.

 ## Background
 Genetic Algorithms are a subset of evolutionary algorithms that use techniques such as selection, crossover, and mutation to evolve a population of candidate solutions towards an optimal solution.
 The main steps in a GA include: